 While contemporary studio spaces are much the same as they ever were, their occupants aren’t so attuned to listening in on their peers’ tutorials.
 Attitudes have changed.
-Students, on the whole, don’t like to be overheard; and, in some cases, they’re more cosseted about their work than we were in my day.
+Students, on the whole, don’t like to be overheard; and, in some cases, are more cosseted about their work than we were in my day.
 They regard the tutorial more like a consultation with their doctor than an open, public, and professional exchange.
-Their peers, for their part, are often sealed off from the context by entertainment and communication technology.
+Their peers, for their part, are often sealed-off from the context by entertainment and communication technology.
 Nevertheless, the discussions between a tutee and the tutor still touch upon dimensions of the subject that have a breadth of relevance and applicability.

 This project was developed in conjunction with another, which I’d begun several years earlier.
 Since July 2014, I’ve maintained an online and publicly accessible diary-cum-blog that presents an account of my day-to-day life and times as an academic.
 It was intended, primarily, to raise my level of consciousness and cognisance regarding the nature and fruit of my activities across research, teaching, and administration.
 Secondarily, my aim was create, as it were, a glass wall through which those outside the School of Art could see into our operations.
 Each diary page consists of a textual narrative that follows the timetable of my day, together with photographs of salient moments during the same.
 Increasingly, I became preoccupied by the difficulty faced in trying to both recall and summarise the day’s tutorial engagements.
-On some days I’d conduct up to twelve such tutorials with as many students, each with a different set of needs and a distinct profile of operations.
+Some days I’d conduct up to twelve such tutorials with as many students, each with a different set of needs and a distinct profile of operations.

 What I didn’t want to do is to make an audio recording of the tutorials.
 The introduction of a technology by the teacher disturbs the dynamics of the discussion; the student tends to proceed more cautiously as a result.
 Interestingly, the same doesn’t happen when they’re in charge of the technology.
 Since most students have the capacity to record sound, either on a laptop, smartphone, or tablet, I encouraged them to do so, with a view to reviewing and making notes on the exchange.
+Few d0, however.
 For my part, I developed a way of distilling the dialogue discreetly.
 The approach was very old school.
 I wrote down, in a notebook during the course tutorial, only those emergent ideas that seemed to be of general import.
 That way, I didn’t unduly distract myself or the student during the discussion.
 Furthermore, the exercise actively trained my mind to spot and essentialise salient principles on the hoof.
 The result was a series of aphorisms (for want of a better word) that obviated the specific context and content of an interaction, while extracting sidelights and principles that might be pertinent to the many.
 In this way, the confidentiality of each tutorial was ensured.
 Only the student whose tutorial gave rise to an aphorism would recognise themselves in it.

 Materials and methods